Acts 25

 9But Festus, wishing to lay a favor on the Jews, answering, said to Paul, “Are you willing, having gone up to Jerusalem, to be judged before me there concerning these things?”

-The Appeal to Caesar
+Paul Appeals to Caesar

-12Then Festus, having conferred with the Council, answered, “You have appealed to Caesar; to Caesar you will go!”
+12Then Festus, having conferred with the council, answered, “You have appealed to Caesar; to Caesar you will go!”

-Festus Consults King Agrippa
+Festus Consults Agrippa

 20Now I, being perplexed concerning this inquiry, was asking if he was willing to go to Jerusalem and there to be judged concerning these things.
-21But of Paul having appealed for himself to be kept for the decision of the Emperor, I commanded him to be kept until that I might send him to Caesar.”
+21But of Paul having appealed for himself to be kept for the decision of the Emperor, I commanded him to be kept until I might send him to Caesar.”

-22Then Agrippa said to Festus, “I have been wanting also to hear the man myself.”
+22And Agrippa said to Festus, “I have been wanting also to hear the man myself.”

 He says, “Tomorrow you will hear him.”

-Paul Before Agrippa and Bernice
+Paul before Agrippa and Bernice

 Acts 24